 Reflecting the core values of the Council, projects that prioritize equity, diversity and inclusion will be favoured.
 The environmental, social and economic sustainability of the project will be a focus of the Council as well.

-All application forms are to be completed and emailed, along with a detailed description of the project and a detailed budget, to email@example.com.
+All application forms are to be completed and emailed, along with a detailed description (5 page maximum) of the project and a detailed budget, to email@example.com.

-All short-listed applications will be asked to present their proposal to the Council on April 8, 2016.
+All short-listed applications will be asked to present their proposal to the Council at the December 2, 2022 meeting

 Requisite Selection Criteria

-- Proposals must involve collaboration between students and faculty and/or staff.
+- Projects must involve collaboration between students and faculty and/or staff.

-- Proposals must have a significant and direct impact on student life at Concordia.
+- Projects must have a significant and direct impact on student life at Concordia.

-- The project should impact as many Concordia students as possible.
+- The project should impact as many Concordia students as possible at a systemic level.